Announcing "Asbestos and You": A Campaign from HSE

 What Is the "Asbestos and You" Campaign?

-The "Asbestos and You" campaign is designed to inform and educate those most at risk from asbestos exposure—tradespeople, construction workers, licensed contractors, and anyone working in buildings built before the year 2000 about safe asbestos work practices.
-Through this campaign, the HSE aims to provide adequate information to workers about the dangers associated with asbestos.
+The "Asbestos and You" campaign is designed to inform and educate those most at risk from exposure—tradespeople, construction workers, licensed contractors, and anyone working in buildings built before the year 2000 about safe asbestos work practices.
+Through this campaign, the HSE aims to provide adequate information to workers about the dangers associated with ACMs (asbestos-containing materials).

-• Raise awareness about the continued presence of asbestos materials in millions of buildings.
+• Raise awareness about the continued presence of ACMs in millions of buildings.

-• Provide practical advice on how to identify and handle asbestos safely.
+• Provide practical advice on how to identify and handle ACMs safely.

 • Support tradespeople with resources, training recommendations, and step-by-step guidance.